OnyxDrift/cli-prompt-grok/README.md

 # Grok Prompt CLI

 **Grok Prompt CLI** is a command-line interface for interacting with xAI's Grok 3 API (LLM).
-It provides a beautified, interactive experience for sending prompts to Grok models (`grok-3-beta` and `grok-3-mini-beta`), with features like syntax-highlighted code blocks, cost estimation, and a loading spinner.
+It provides a beautified, interactive experience for sending prompts to Grok models (`grok-3-beta` and `grok-3-mini-beta`), with features like syntax-highlighted code blocks, cost estimation, and model selection.

 ![CLI Prompt Grok Screenshot](https://github.com/OnyxDrift/cli-prompt-grok/blob/main/assets/cli_sample.png)